adstriegel/cse20289-fa23/assignments/assignment08/Assignment8.md

 * Add in the ability to `refresh` the JSON information from the web server with a refresh
 * Add in the ability to change the directory to a different data directory.
 There are several other directories present that you can find in the `extra-data.txt` file in the `data` sub-directory in `assignment08` in the class repository.
 * Add in the ability to query for beacon factory IDs using regular expressions.
+* Add in the `missing` functionality from Assignment 5.
+Use the data of the directory as the reference point.
+This should be tracked on the server side.

 ## Submission